Skip to main content

 getAdditionalParam(name: string): any | undefined;

-Only used in actions, for passing additional parameters from validatators.
+Only used in actions, for passing additional parameters from validators.

 Workflow links items with a type field data.
-Are used to pass data between scripts io.
+Used to pass data between script IO.
 A script input should be a target of at most 1 data link output at the same time.
 Also script outputs should not be data links outputs.
 The controller has the following additional methods:

 setAll